Mateship

 Simpson and his donkey exemplify the spirit of mateship.

 Mateship is an Australian cultural idiom that embodies equality, loyalty and friendship.
 Russel Ward, in The Australian Legend (1958), once saw the concept as central to the Australian people.
-Mateship derives from mate, meaning friend, commonly used in Australia as an amicable form of address.
+Mateship derives from mate, meaning friend, commonly used in Australia as an amicable form of address, and ship, referring to the vessel that transported many early convicts and settlers to Australia who subsequently gave voice and expression to this uniquely Australian value.

 Historical origins

 Most simply, the term mateship describes "feelings of solidarity and fraternity that Australians, usually men, are typically alleged to exhibit."

 The historical origins of the term are explained in Nick Dyrenfurth's Mateship: a very Australian history (2015).
 He cites the work of historian Russell Ward, who argued that "a convict-derived ethos of matey anti-authoritarianism embedded itself in the Australian psyche from the beginning."
 The original obligations of mateship could be compared to 'codes amongst thieves.'
 It likely emerged out of a shared fear of authority.
 Men who betrayed their companions, or accepted authority over them, would be called 'dogs' for their betrayal.

 According to Dyrenfurth, "Much of the rest of the world thinks of this practice as friendship, pure and simple.
 Yet in Australia, mateship evokes more than mere friendship....
 Most Australian citizens ... associate mateship with wartime service - in particular, the Anzac tradition forged on the shores of faraway Gallipoli during April 1915."